Golden-crowned babbler: Description

 The golden-crowned babbler has been known to interbreed with the Calabarzon babbler in areas where their range overlaps.

 Ecology and behavior

 Feeds on berries, small fruits and insects.
-They are spotted foraging alone, in pairs or in mixed flocks with other species. like Blue-headed fantail, Rufous paradise flycatcher, Lemon-throated leaf warbler, Yellow-wattled bulbul, white-eyes, sunbirds and flowerpeckers.
+They are spotted foraging alone, in pairs or in mixed flocks with other species like the blue-headed fantail, rufous paradise flycatcher, lemon-throated leaf warbler, yellow-wattled bulbul, white-eyes, sunbirds and flowerpeckers.
 Forages in all levels but is usually seen in the understorey where it methodically gleans on leaves searching for insects.

 Breeding season is believed to from April to July, which is the general breeding season for most Philippine forest bird.
 One nest was found that was cup shaped made out of moss and woven together with roots with small twigs just one meter above the ground.
 This nest contained 2 nestlings but this single nest is not enough to assume average nest size.